mrlhansen/iptables_manager/README.md

 ```
 Usage of iptables_manager:
 -confdir string
 	path to the configuration directory (default "/etc/iptmgr")
+-no-ipv4
+    disable ipv4 rules
+-no-ipv6
+    disable ipv6 rules
 -start
 	start the manager
 -stop
 	stop the manager
 ```

 ## Operation
-When the program starts it will initialize a new set of chains using the rules in `<confdir>/start.rules` and when it stops it will delete these chains by reading the rules in `<confdir>/stop.rules`.
-Editing these two files might prevent the program from working properly, but they are kept as external files for flexibility.
-On startup, after initializing the new chains, it will proceed to read and apply the rules from all files in `<confdir>/rules.d` in ordered sequence.
+When the program starts it will initialize a new set of chains using the rules in `<confdir>/startX.rules` and when it stops it will delete these chains by reading the rules in `<confdir>/stopX.rules`.
+Editing these files might prevent the program from working properly, but they are kept as external files for flexibility.
+On startup, after initializing the new chains, it will proceed to read and apply the rules from all files in `<confdir>/rulesX.d` in ordered sequence.